Q: How does this test work?

 You're right, there are no AAAA records, intentionally.
 A percentage of users are unable to browse sites that are dual-stack.
 If the users can't connect, then they can't be told they have a problem.
 This is a big problem facing content providers today; of which, I work at one for my $dayjob.
 As such, the main test page requires IPv4 (either native or translated).

 At some point, when the percentage of "broken" users has gone significantly down, I'll consider making test-ipv6.com dual-stack.
-At least check, May 2013, we still see 0.5% broken visiting test-ipv6.com.
+At last check, March 2017, we still see 0.2% broken visiting test-ipv6.com.
 And we still want them to understand their situation.

 Q: What do you mean by broken?